Yuvix25/R3E-Launching/README.md

 ## Usage
 Run the tool, change the Stop Speed to whatever you want, and then it will show you information about 0 to that speed runs.
+If the timer starts running without the car actually moving, increase `zero_threshold` in `config.json`.

 ## Installation
 You can check out pre-compiled versions in the [Forum] (might be outdated),